 Williams is affiliated with several national organizations.
 She serves on the National Conference of State Legislators (NCSL) Executive Committee and as Vice-Chair of the NCSL Commerce, Finance, and Interstate Commerce Committee.
 Other affiliations include Higher Heights for America, National Organization of Black Elected Legislative (NOBEL) Women, the National Association for the Advancement of Colored People (NAACP), and the American Israel Public Affairs Committee (AIPAC).

-During the 2013 session, Williams tirelessly worked on and introduced legislation for a number of critical policy issues for Coloradoans, including: Employee User Name Password Privacy Protection; Compensation for the Wrongly Convicted; Internet Protocol Emerging Tech Telecom Incentives; Commissioning Studies of State Procurements; the Colorado Firefighters Safety Act; the Life and Health Insurance Protection Act; ASSET In-State Tuition for Undocumented High School Students.
+During the 2013 session, Williams introduced legislation for a number of critical policy issues for Coloradans, including Employee User Name Password Privacy Protection, Compensation for the Wrongly Convicted, Internet Protocol Emerging Tech Telecom Incentives, Commissioning Studies of State Procurements, the Colorado Firefighters Safety Act, the Life and Health Insurance Protection Act, and ASSET In-State Tuition for Undocumented High School Students.